 If you've been thinking about how to grow a butterfly garden, you might be interested to know that nettles are a valuable food source for these pretty creatures.
 However, they can swamp corners of your garden quickly, and cause a nasty sting when touched.

-The RHS advises to prevent the seeds from setting by cutting down plants in mid-summer, or earlier.
+The RHS advises preventing the seeds from setting by cutting down plants in mid-summer, or earlier.
 You can also dig out isolated clumps, or those that have grown in light soils.
-This can be done anytime of year, they add.
+This can be done any time of the year, they add.
 Nettles also cannot withstand repeated mowing.

 If you want to use weed killer to tackle a neglected area that's been overtaken by nettles, opt for a glyphosate-based variety, continues the RHS.
-Spray over the plants in June, before they flower.
+Spray over the plants in early summer, before they flower.

 How do you get rid of chickweed?